RockLikeAmadeus/swe-toolbox/general/design-and-architecture/behavior-driven-development/README.md

 # Learning progress

-BDD in Action, Chapter 4.
-Search for

-BDD is a deeply collaborative process.
-We have seen the value
+BDD in Action, Chapter 5.
+Very start of chapter.
+But consider re-organizing notes on the speculate page, as well as in all of BDD notes or all of SWE toolbox, first.

 # High-Level Process